ZASamm/the-peace-of-mind-project/README.md

 - <b>As a user</b>, I want the information on the website to be presented in a simple, beginner-friendly format, so I can learn without feeling overwhelmed.

-- <b>As a user</b>, I want to easily find basic information about mental health issues, so I can better understand what I or others may be experiencing.

-- <b>As a user</b>, I want tips on managing stress that are easy to follow, so I can use them in my daily life.

 - <b>As a user</b>, I want mobile-friendly access to the website, so I can browse on any device comfortably.

 - <b>As a user</b>, I want the website to be well-organized with clear navigation, so I can find the information I need without confusion.

+- <b>As the site owner</b>, I want the site layout to be clean and uncluttered, so users can easily navigate and absorb the information without distraction.

-- <b>As a user</b>, I want to quickly identify signs and symptoms of common mental health conditions, so I can recognize them in myself or others.
+- <b>As the site owner</b>, I want to include resources and external links, so users can seek further help if needed.

+- <b>As the site owner</b>, I want to include visuals and calming colours, so the design supports the mental well-being theme of the site.

 # Wireframe & Initial Design